pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 Select Channels from the left blade and then Teams(in the right blade).
 {{< image alt="SiddharthVaghasia_5-1630435722747.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_5-1630435722747.png" >}}

-Click on the Calling from the left blade and Enable the Calling checkbox.
+Select  the Calling from the left blade and Enable the Calling checkbox.

 {{< image alt="SiddharthVaghasia_6-1630435722897.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_6-1630435722897.png" >}}